 When it comes to buying gifts this holiday season, a lot of folks like to shop close to home to support local businesses.
 If your gifts include anything made from living Maine vegetation, state officials say it’s a good idea to make sure the recipients of those gifts are also local.
 Sending anything made from living foliage or other botanicals risks the spread of invasive species.

 “We have pests here in Maine that other states may not have,” Sarah Scally, assistant state horticulturist with the Maine Department of Agriculture, Conservation and Forestry, said.
 “And it goes two ways, we can share pests with other states and they can share them with us if we are not careful.”

-This week, Scally’s department released its annual reminder letting people know that invasive pests can hitchhike in or out of Maine on natural wreaths or holiday plants destined for friends and family.
-The can also hide in firewood that may come into Maine for a cheery holiday fire.
+Scally’s department annually reminds people that invasive pests can hitchhike in or out of Maine on natural wreaths or holiday plants destined for friends and family.
+They can also hide in firewood that may come into Maine for a cheery holiday fire.

 “With products coming into Maine, we rely on the public to keep an eye out and report anything that looks suspicious,” Scally said.
 “Especially with products that have bark on them.”

 Look for any holes in twigs or branches that may have been produced by an insect boring into them.
 Another sign of an unwelcome passenger are small piles of sawdust near the vegetation indicating insect activity.

 Anyone spotting evidence of insect activity on plants they have received from out of state is asked to report it to the state department of agriculture or to their county office of the University of Maine Cooperative Extension.

 In terms of shipping Maine-made natural wreaths, Christmas trees or other holiday products made from living vegetation, Scally said you should first check with any regulations in place at the final destination.
 The Maine Department of Agriculture, Conservation and Forestry keeps an online database of state-by-state plant material regulations.